ishwarlal/springbootdemoproject/README.md

 # springbootdemoproject
-Basic Spring boot project sample
+Java Spring Boot Project Sample With Basic Configuration

 You can see this video that how this project was created and how it was executed.